How to Use Plastic Wrap for Moving

 However, a lighter gauge may not be best for moving heavy items like furniture.
 Instead, according to Mr. Shrinkwrap, the industry-standard plastic wrap for moving is 80-gauge, which is best for medium loads up to 2,400 pounds.
 For heavy-duty loads up to 3,000 pounds, 100-gauge plastic wrap tends to be best, while 60-gauge plastic wrap is used for light to medium loads up to 1,600 pounds.

 You should also take into account that plastic wrap comes in different widths, such as 5-, 10-, 15- and 20-inch-wide rolls.
-“The shrink wrap we use is industrial strength and comes on a pretty large roll, 18 inches wide,” Nancy Zafrani, the general manager at Oz Moving & Storage, said.
+“The shrink wrap we use is industrial strength and comes on a pretty large roll, 18 inches wide,” Nancy Zafrani, the general manager at Oz Moving & Storage, a moving company in the New York area, said.
 Industrial-strength plastic wrap (80-gauge) can be purchased at big box stores such as The Home Depot, Lowe’s, Ace Hardware, Office Depot, Staples and U-Haul.

 You should also be mindful of the plastic wrap color you choose for your moving needs.
-“Dark-colored plastic wraps can leave a dye and residue on furniture, especially in hot weather,” Matt Graber, owner of Cool Hand Movers in New York City, said in an email.
+“Dark-colored plastic wraps can leave a dye and residue on furniture, especially in hot weather,” Matt Graber, owner of Cool Hand Movers in New York City, said.
 “Stick to clear as much as possible.”

 Plastic wrap vs. tape